How To Read an Appraisal Report

 Along the top, you can see inputs for the indicated values by the Sales Comparison Approach, Cost Approach, and Income Approach.

 The Sales Comparison Approach will always have a value.
-The Cost Approach and Income Approach may or may not depending on what the appraiser deemed necessary to produce a credible result.
+The Cost Approach and Income Approach may or may not depend on what the appraiser deems necessary to produce a credible result.

 These are the three main approaches to value you may or may not see in most appraisals.